andre-fajar-n/Chatbot_WA_AturTagihan.com/README.md

 # Chatbot_WA_AturTagihan.com
 ### Visit https://bit.ly/chatbothedwig to communicate with our chatbot!
+If there is text "join open flip", don't delete it.
+Just send the message to chatbot

 # Description
 #### Chatbot Whatsapp for [AturTagihan.com](https://aturtagihan.com) was made using these technologies.